Malachyiii/snowcast_package/README.md

         Given a geometry, pulls the Copernicus DEM 30m resolution image for that geometry.
 Returns a 3D Numpy Array of Elevation, slope and aspect.

-    '''
 ## Sentinel Series

 The Sentinel functions are all roughly the same.
-The look on google earth engine for an image of the given geometry, on the specific satellite from the particular day, looking backwards in time if an image isn't available that day.
+They look on google earth engine for an image of the given geometry, on the specific satellite from the particular day, looking backwards in time if an image isn't available on the day requested.
 The output is either all the bands (sentinel 1) or a subset of bands that are specifically useful for snow forecasting.
-In the case of Sentine2a thats geologic features, and in the case of Sentinel2b that's vegetation features.
+In the case of Sentine2a that's geologic features, and in the case of Sentinel2b that's vegetation features.
 Any of these functions could be easily modified to pull in other bands as necessary.

 `pull_Sentinel1(geometry, date):`
-    '''

     Parameters